dilettagoglia/starter-academic/content/project/AI_injustice_league/index.md

 ---
 title: The AI (in)justice league
-summary: A report on Algorithmic Bias: why it is ethically problematic and how to handle
+summary: A report on Algorithmic Bias, why it is ethically problematic and how to handle it
 tags:
 - Software development
 - Algorithms